'Rolling Stone' Magazine Is Put Up For Sale

 "Rolling Stone is a uniquely powerful brand with enormous opportunities to succeed in today's environment," said Gus Wenner, president and chief operating officer of Wenner Media and Jann Wenner's son.

-Wenner added that the company has "made great strides transforming Rolling Stone into a multi-platform company."
+He said in a statement that the company has "made great strides transforming Rolling Stone into a multi-platform company."

 Wenner Media says Rolling Stone reaches more than 60 million people each month through multiple platforms (from social media to videos), and that its online traffic has grown by nearly 50 percent over the past three years.